cozy/cozy-stack/docs/public.md

 ### GET /public/avatar

-Returns an image chosen by the user as its avatar, or the default avatar.
+Returns an image chosen by the user as their avatar.
+If no image has been chosen, a fallback will be used, depending of the `default` parameter in the
+query-string:

+- `cloud`: a default image that shows the Cozy Cloud logo, but it can be overriden by dynamic assets per context (default)
+- `initials`: a generated image with the initials of the owner's public name
+- `404`: just a 404 - Not found error.